DragomirAlin/awesome-openstack-cloud/README.md

 * [C-DAC](https://www.cdac.in/) - C-DAC is an Indian company that offers OpenStack-related consulting services.
 * [StackHPC](https://stackhpc.com/) - StackHPC is a UK company that offers OpenStack-related consulting services.
 * [Storware](https://storware.eu/) - Storware is a Polish company that offers OpenStack-related consulting services.
+* [OSISM](https://osism.tech/) - OSISM is a German company that offers OpenStack-related consulting services.

 If you want to add a company to this list, please open a pull request.